The Allotment Water Garden

 Most Important, Adding The Right Pond Plants

 Most small water features will cope with the housing of 6-8 pond plants.
-I would recommend a small Water Lily, four or five Marginal plants including a creeping plant such as Veronica Becabunga, and a Rush such as Typha Minima and finally, one or two Oxygenating plants.
+I would recommend a small Water Lily, and four or five Marginal plants including a creeping plant such as Veronica Becabunga.
+I would then add a Rush such as Typha Minima and finally, one or two Oxygenating plants.
 Please click here to see my full category of pond plants for container water gardening where you will find a good selection to suit everyone’s tastes.

 Small water features can be planted up in two ways –

 1. Simply add a 4-6 inch layer of aquatic soil throughout the whole feature ready for direct planting into.

 2. Plant all the plants into a 17 cm Round planting Baskets or even a 20 cm Shallow Oxygenating Basket.
 All the Baskets should be lined with 45 cm Square Hessian liners or Cloth Liners.
 The advantage of planting this way is that you can raise or lower the planted Baskets to the correct water depth requirements of your individual pond plants.
 Put the Baskets onto bricks or flat bits of slate to raise or lower them.
 This will ensure that you’re not then restricted to what pond plants to choose.

 Please visit my website www.lilieswatergardens.co.uk to see my full range of water garden plants, pond plants and all the pond planting accessories required to bring your water garden to life throughout the spring and summer.